ampcome-mcps/pagos-mcp/README.md

 Follow the instructions in the [Pagos API Key](https://docs.pagos.ai/bin-data/getting-started-with-bin-data#generate-an-api-key) documentation to create an API key.

+### Enhanced BIN Data

+Set to `"true"` for enhanced BIN response attributes which will provide the richest insights on the BIN.
+Set to `"false"` for basic BIN data.
+Defaults to `"false"` if value is not provided.
+Check your contract for any additional costs associated with enhanced bin data calls before setting to `"true"`.

 ### Clone the repository locally and install uv